Akkatecture/Documentation/content/docs/introduction/getting_started.md

 aggregateManager.Tell(createUserAccountCommand);
 ```

 Akkatecture also ships with a companion package called `Akkatecture.Clustering`.
-Go to the [clustering documentation](/docs/cluistering) to hear more about it.
+Go to the [clustering documentation](/docs/clustering) to hear more about it.

 > This example is part of the Akkatecture simple example [project](https://github.com/Lutando/Akkatecture/tree/master/examples/simple), checkout [the
 code](https://github.com/Lutando/Akkatecture/blob/master/examples/simple/Akkatecture.Examples.UserAccount.Application/Program.cs#L13) and give it a run to see how it works.

 Be sure to also go through our [basic concepts](/docs/primitives) and [walkthrough](/docs/walkthrough-introduction).
-If you have any suggestions, or edits for Akkatecture's documentation, please visit the [documentation repository](https://github.com/Akkatecture/Documentation) and submit us a pull request 😊.
+If you have any suggestions, or edits for Akkatecture's documentation, please visit the [documentation repository](https://github.com/Akkatecture/Documentation) and submit us a pull request.